Combinatix/JLCPCB-Basic-Parts/README.md

 # JLCPCB-Basic-Parts
-JL@C PCB Basic Parts Library with LCSC Part Numbers
+JL@C PCB Basic Parts Eagle Library with LCSC Part Numbers

 This is a very first release of the library.
 Do not use for production.
 Library has several issues with component rotation.